-- Active travel principles are prioritised within the Garden Communities, with those walking, wheeling and cycling afforded the most direct route, with priority over and protection from motorised traffic where possible. - All development proposals should take account of the hierarchy of road users and consider how the proposed development will support modal choice and facilitate reductions in carbon emissions. - Unless it is justified and evidenced, all routes will be LTN 1/20 compliant, and be delivered in accordance with the detail established in the accompanying allocation-wide design code. - Enhanced bus service provison will be required and this will need to be developer subsidised in the first instance. - As part of any phase of development, peak period modelling will be required to identify any significant traffic impacts on the surrounding highway network for that phase, as well as appropriate mitigation. - The highway improvement scheme for the A643 (Highmoor Lane), will need to be delivered prior to occupation of the first units on phase 1A. - The Local centre will include a mobility hub incorporating a range of facilities to support sustainable travel. - Existing Public Rights of Way (ROW) in the Garden Community must be retained and incorporated within any development proposals and s.106 contributions will be required to enhance the ROW network.
+- Active travel principles are prioritised within the Garden Communities, with those walking, wheeling and cycling afforded the most direct route, with priority over and protection from motorised traffic where possible. - All development proposals should take account of the hierarchy of road users and consider how the proposed development will support modal choice and facilitate reductions in carbon emissions. - Unless it is justified and evidenced, all routes will be LTN 1/20 compliant, and be delivered in accordance with the detail established in the accompanying allocation-wide design code. - Enhanced bus service provison will be required and this will need to be developer subsidised in the first instance. - As part of any phase of development, peak period modelling will be required to identify any significant traffic impacts on the surrounding highway network for that phase, as well as appropriate mitigation. - The Local centre will include a mobility hub incorporating a range of facilities to support sustainable travel. - Existing Public Rights of Way (ROW) in the Garden Community must be retained and incorporated within any development proposals and s.106 contributions will be required to enhance the ROW network.